jotadagostin/refund-template/readm.md

 -formatting the currency [x]
--Getting the infos from the form, create an objetc for the items [x] -Create a function responsible to add a item in the list [x]
+-Getting the infos from the form, create an objetc for the items [x] -Create a function responsible to add a item in the list [x] -Create the icon to remove the item from the list [x] -Update the quantity of expense(My Request) [x] -Calculate the total of expense [x]
+-Remove the item after click in the remove icon [x]